bullno1/bullno1.github.io/_posts/2017-04-01-switched-goto.md

 # A tale of two dispatch techniques

 When it comes to building a bytecode interpreter in C, one usually have two choices: a giant switch or computed goto [^1].
-Supposed that your virtual machine instruction is defined as follow:
+Suppose that your virtual machine instruction is defined as follow:

 ```c
 enum opcode_e {